timmonsgroup/shared-react-components/timmons-group/MIGRATION.md

       }
      ```
 2. Update imports for ConfigForm
-    - ConfigForm all Form components are now in the `@timmons-group/config-form` library
+    - All Form components are now in the `@timmons-group/config-form` library
-     - Components now in the `@timmons-group/config-form` library are:
+     - Components in the `@timmons-group/config-form` library are:
        - AnyField
        - AnyFieldLabel
        - ClusterField
        - ConfigForm
-       - DynamicField (deprecated)
+       - DynamicField
        - FormErrorMessage
        - GenericConfigForm
        - GenericInlineForm